 With campgrounds, B&Bs, and lodges scattered across northern Vancouver Island, it’s easy to find a place to stay.
 Here are a few of my favourites:

-I haven’t actually camped here, but it’s high on my list after visiting for the day this year.
+I haven’t actually camped here, but it’s high on my list after visiting for the day in 2020.
 Located next to the famous whale rubbing beach on Malcolm Island, it has incredible campsites, many of which are right on the ocean.
 On my visit, campers were trading stories of their many whale sightings!
 Book in advance as it is popular.

 We stayed in the Telegraph Cove Lodge building at the Telegraph Cove Resort before our Johnstone Strait kayaking trip.
 It has great views of the cove.
 You can also stay in their collection of historic homes right on the boardwalk – they are super cute!
 Check prices.

-I spent three nights at this indigenous-run Port Hardy hotel on my most recent visit to northern Vancouver Island.
+I spent three nights at the Indigenous-run Kwa’lilas Hotel in Port Hardy on my 2020 visit to northern Vancouver Island.
 It’s completely renovated with gorgeous First Nations art in every room.
 Definitely one of the more upscale places to stay on northern Vancouver Island (without being expensive or pretentious).
 Check prices.